ssnyder90/Cybersecurity/Ansible/README/README.md

 ![](Images/NetworkMap.png)

-These files have been tested and used to generate a like ELK deployment on Azure.
+These files have been tested and used to generate an ELK deployment on Azure.
 They can be used to recreate the entire deployment pictured above.

 This document contains the following details:
 - Description of the Topology